 On July 2, Boy Scouts of America Troop 149 held a celebration for being chartered with the Boy Scouts for 25 years and to recognize its two newest Eagle Scouts.
 It was also to induct new Scoutmaster Dr. Chris Koster, as the past Scoutmaster Ken Edgett stepped down after serving in that role for the last 20 years.
 Trinity United Methodist Church in Great Bend has been the sponsoring organization of the troop since it started in 1986.

-Veterans of Foreign Wars Post 3111 and its Ladies Auxiliary met on Feb.
-22 at the Post Home.
+Veterans of Foreign Wars Post 3111 and its Ladies Auxiliary met on June 28 at the Post Home.

-League of Women Voters of Great Bend will hold their monthly meeting at noon on Tuesday, at Montana Mike's in the north room.
+League of Women Voters of Great Bend will hold the monthly meeting at noon on Tuesday, at Montana Mike's in the north room.
 Lunch will be from the menu and can be from their "quick serve" menu.